catapplesofa/portfolio/_posts/2025-06-20-aibwebpage.md

 ---

 ## Description

-As an web designer intern at The Verse, I reimagined and transformed the Adventure in Breath webpage into an immersive game arcade experience.
-This project challenged me to rapidly acquire new technical skills while designing a cohesive aesthetic that promotes mindful gaming through playful, peaceful interactions.
+This project redesigns and updates the Adventure in Breath Webpage of The Verse into an interactive game arcade experience.

-## Learning & Technical Skills

-As a first-time web designer, developer, and animator, I embraced a self-directed learning approach, leveraging AI tools (ChatGPT and Claude) to master:
-- Design Systems: Figma for prototyping and design iteration
-- Frontend Development: HTML, SCSS, and JavaScript implementation
-- Digital Art & Animation: Procreate for custom illustrations and AI-assisted animation generation

-This interdisciplinary approach allowed me to seamlessly integrate technical execution with aesthetic vision, demonstrating adaptability and resourcefulness in acquiring diverse skill sets.

-## Design Philosophy
 The redesign centers on creating a contemplative digital experience that balances playfulness with mindfulness.
-I developed a unique aesthetic language that:
-- Transforms passive browsing into engaging interaction
-- Uses anthropomorphic cat characters as emotional interfaces
-- Creates breathing space in the user journey through thoughtful spacing and animation
+In the redesign, I focused on transforming passive browsing into engaging interaction, using anthropomorphic cat characters as emotional interfaces, and creating breathing space in the user journey through thoughtful spacing and animation.

+## My Role
+I designed the new web-page with figma, drew the cat animations with procreate, and updated the changes on their codebase with HTML, CSS, and Javascript.

-## Key Features
+## Highlights
 - Header Video
 Implemented full-screen video showcasing current games to provide comprehensive overview while maintaining aesthetic cohesion.
 This creates immediate engagement and immersive viewing experience through optimized video integration and responsive design.
 <video class="prose-img mx-auto w-2/3" autoplay muted loop>